 January 2019–May 2020 and September 2020–May 2021

 The HPG Advisory Committee will serve as a kind of humanities lab, actively and collaboratively developing a cross-disciplinary humanities Ph.D.
 The committee will work with the P.I. and a small advisory board, conduct research into diverse career initiatives at other universities, study critiques of humanities graduate education, envision possible structures and partnerships for cross-disciplinary humanities collaborations, and consult with UI alumni and other graduates of PhD programs in a range of careers.
 The group will also provide feedback for plans and proposals each year.
-Applications are due February 19, 2019.
-(See details below to apply.)
+Applications were due February 26, 2019.

 What will participation entail?